bach-sh/bach/README.md

 ### Prohibit resetting the PATH environment variable

 Because Bach wants to intercept all command calls, the `PATH` is set to read-only to avoid resetting its value.

 In the case that PATH needs to be re-assigned, it is recommended to use the `declare` builtin command in our scripts to avoid errors caused by resetting a read-only environment variable.

-### Bach is unable to intercept I/O redirection

-Bach already support mock functions to read from pipelines.
-But for the use of operators such as `>`, `>>`, the solution is to wrap the redirected command in a function.
-Another way is to use the `sed` command to put `>`  or `>>` in quotation marks, convert the I/O redirected operation to a normal argument.
+### Special Handling of I/O Redirection in Bach

+Bach’s mocked commands already support reading from standard input and working with pipelines.
+However, I/O redirection using operators like `>` or `>>` cannot be intercepted by Bach due to the limitation of Bash.

+A common workaround is to wrap the redirection in a function or use a different command, such as replacing write-to-file redirection with the `tee` command.
+For example, instead of writing `your-cmd > path/to/file`, you can write `your-cmd | tee path/to/file >/dev/null`.

+You can also use the `@capture` API to indicate that a command will receive input data, and then use the `@assert-capture` API in your assertion function to verify that the command received the expected data.
+See the examples below:

+    test-api-capture() {
+        @capture foobar foo bar

+        @echo hello | foobar foo bar
+    }
+    test-api-capture-assert() {
+        @assert-capture foobar foo bar <<< hello
+    }

+    test-api-capture-heredoc() {
+        @capture foobar foo bar

+        foobar foo bar <<\EOF
+    the first line
+    the 2nd line
+    the 3rd line
+    EOF
+    }
+    test-api-capture-heredoc-assert() {
+        @echo "the first line
+    the 2nd line
+    the 3rd line" | @assert-capture foobar foo bar
+    }

 ### All command in the pipeline must be mocked